 Despite the 8 man rotation, though, the Mount will still trap and press in the half court and 3/4 court a majority of the time, and they love to catch opponents off guard.
 Then if they can extract a couple of turnovers in a row and get some quick buckets in transition, that's when the pace will become rather unsustainable for a team like Albany.
 That's what makes Jamion Christian's team so much fun to watch, this is a team that can score quickly and in spurts.
 They're incredibly fit, so if you're worried about Norfleet or Whack playing 35+ minutes at a high tempo, then you shouldn't be.
 These seniors can certainly handle it.

-Me: That’s certainly a great breakdown of how "Mount Mayhem" plays out over the course of the game.
-In my preview for this game on Mid-Major Madness earlier today, I said that I believe the Great Danes are going to try and work inside-out in an effort to get junior forward Sam Rowley going.
-I watched Rowley give a physical Pitt team problems a few months ago, and he’s a prototypical, heady International guy – Australia.
+Me: That’s certainly a great breakdown of how 'Mount Mayhem' plays out over the course of the game.
+In my preview for this game on Mid-Major Madness earlier today, I said that I believe Albany is going to try and work inside-out in an effort to get junior forward Sam Rowley going.
+I watched Rowley give a physical Pittsburgh Panthers team problems a few months ago, and he’s a prototypical, heady International guy – Australia.